-Every private limited company and limited liability partnership registered in the UK is required to submit a confirmation statement to Companies House each year.
+All private limited companies and limited liability partnerships registered in the UK are required to submit a confirmation statement to Companies House each year.
 So what does this statement contain, and how often must it be submitted?

 Introduced in June 2016, the confirmation statement serves the same purpose as its predecessor the annual return, but in a simpler format.

 Here we explain why you need to file a confirmation statement, what information you have to provide, including details about any “People of Significant Control” (PSCs).

 Why you need to file a confirmation statement

 Basically, the confirmation statement (form CS01) verifies that your company details registered at Companies House during incorporation and shown on the public register are accurate and up to date.
 If you need to update the register, you can do so by filling out the relevant form at the time of the change or when you file your annual confirmation statement.
 If all your company details are exactly the same, simply check and confirm to complete your confirmation statement.

 You can file your statement online by registering with Companies House first or download the appropriate forms from their site and send them in by post, see here.
 Most specialist accountants will do this on behalf of your own company.
 However, you need to check that the submission is correct, and double-check that it is filed on time.

 When completing your confirmation statement, check and confirm the following details about your company are correct:

 - The registered office address and a Single Alternative Inspection Location (SAIL)

 - Where the company’s statutory registers are held